Diagram spaces, diagram spectra, and spectra of units: The space of units of a diagram ring spectrum

 \section{The space of units of a diagram ring spectrum}

 Let $R$ be a commutative diagram ring spectrum.
 In the next two sections, we will define the spectrum of units $gl_1 R$.
-The idea is that by taking the stably invertible components of the commutative FCP $\Omega^{\bullet} R$, we have a space-level model for the units: a commutative FCP $\mGL_1^{\bullet} R$.
+The idea is that by taking the stably invertible components of the commutative FCP $\Omega^{\bullet} R$, we have a group-like commutative FCP $\mGL_1^{\bullet} R$.
 This is accomplished in the current section.
 We then convert commutative FCPs into spectra in \S\ref{spectrum_units_construction_section}.
-The construction is essentially the same as that of Schlichtkrull \cite{schlichtkrull_units} in the case of symmetric spectra.
+In the case of symmetric spectra, the construction is due to Schlichtkrull \cite{schlichtkrull_units}.